walter-a-jablonowski/ShelfSurfer/README.md

 This is the AI powered new version of an older tool.
 Suggestions for how to replace the Alexa API?

+Misc

+- Added a print version of the list, use in case you don't want to risk your smartphone

 LICENSE
 ----------------------------------------------------------